London, England

 London Stadium, the iconic centrepiece of the 2012 Olympic Games, has been West Ham United's home since 2016.
 With a capacity of 62,500, it stands as one of the largest club grounds in England.
 The stadium's conversion from athletics venue to football ground was controversial, yet the Olympic legacy lives on in this stunning East London venue.
 The sweeping design by Populous creates a modern amphitheatre that offers excellent sightlines throughout.

 Located in the Queen Elizabeth Olympic Park in Stratford, London Stadium benefits from exceptional transport links and sits within a vibrant regenerated area.
 Whether experiencing Premier League action, exploring the Olympic Park, or enjoying the views from the upper tiers, London Stadium offers a distinctly modern football experience quite different from traditional English grounds like Emirates Stadium or Tottenham Hotspur Stadium.
+Sitting alongside other Premier League grounds such as Tottenham Hotspur Stadium and Selhurst Park.

 Key Features

-• Built for the 2012 London Olympics, converted for West Ham in 2016
+- ✓Built for the 2012 London Olympics, converted for West Ham in 2016

-• Capacity of 62,500 - one of the largest in the Premier League
+- ✓Capacity of 62,500 - one of the largest in the Premier League

-• Located in the Queen Elizabeth Olympic Park with excellent transport links
+- ✓Located in the Queen Elizabeth Olympic Park with excellent transport links

-• Retractable seating brings fans closer to the pitch on matchdays
+- ✓Retractable seating brings fans closer to the pitch on matchdays

-• Modern facilities including the ArcelorMittal Orbit observation tower nearby
+- ✓Modern facilities including the ArcelorMittal Orbit observation tower nearby

 History

-Post-Olympic Conversion
+Post-Olympic Conversion and Move-In

 Tickets & Tours